Worklytics/psoxy/docs/prereqs-ubuntu.md

 # Psoxy Prereq Install

 These shell command examples presume Ubuntu; you may need to translate to your *nix variant.
+If you starting with a fairly rich environment, many of these tools may already be on your machine.

 1. install dependencies